 The challenge of planning an efficient office design and layout can seem like a daunting task.
 Several key factors must be considered to secure a space that balances utilitarian functionalities with creative interior design.

 Whether the purpose of designing a new office layout is for expanding, remodeling, or moving into new office quarters, the process can be exciting, albeit slightly overwhelming.
 After all, your office design can significantly affect your personal image.

-Here are the key elements you have to consider when designing your new office:
+However, let’s jump right into this post and look at the key elements you have to consider when designing your new office:

 1. Your requirements